 4.3 Managing THE GAP

 THE GAP is the term that represents the distances between your listed attributes and their lowest possible rating.
-EVERY DRIVER starts with a gap of 30 TPE between their high and low of each attribute.
-Meaning every driver has 40 for every attribute upon creation, which means they also have a low of 10 as their gap starts at 30.
-Throughout your career it will be imparitive to minimize this gap through purchases in the ROC Store, as each purchase will minimize the inconsistencies of your drivers performance.
+EVERY DRIVER starts with a gap of 15 TPE between their high and low of each attribute (25 High to 10 Low).
+Meaning every driver has 25 for every attribute upon creation, which means they also have a low of 10 as their gap starts at 15.
+As you progress your attributes, your GAP will open to a max of 30 (example 40 High to 10 Low).
+Once you progress passed 40 your minimum/low will continue to move with it (example 45 Max/High to 15 Min/Low).

 V. Division Rules